gsnitter/APPointer/Readme.md

         /bin/sleep 10 && /bin/su -c "/home/snitter/Projekte/APPointer/execute appoint --download" - snitter

     - The packages dzen2 and at should be installed, to make alarm times work.
+    - Still not sure, wether we should use notify-send instead, but than we need this ppa: sudo add-apt-repository ppa:leolik/leolik sudo apt-get update sudo apt-get upgrade sudo apt-get install libnotify-bin pkill notify-osd
+      In this case, probably a key-mapping like the following is convenient: bindsym $mod+c exec "/home/snitter/Projekte/APPointer/bin/console appoint --hide-alarm-time"

     - Use some script (e.g. systemctl) to execute "/home/snitter/Projekte/APPointer/execute app --umount" when shutting down.

 ## Todos